Crack cocaine: Crack lung

 In crack users, acute respiratory symptoms have been reported, sometimes termed "crack lung".
 Symptoms include fever, coughing up blood and difficulty breathing.
 In the 48-hour period after use, people with these symptoms have also had associated radiographic findings on chest X-ray of fluid in the lungs (pulmonary edema), interstitial pneumonia, diffuse alveolar hemorrhage, and eosinophil infiltration.

+Physical side effects from chronic smoking of cocaine include coughing up blood, bronchospasm, itching, fever, diffuse alveolar infiltrates without effusions, pulmonary and systemic eosinophilia, chest pain, lung trauma, sore throat, asthma, hoarse voice, dyspnea (shortness of breath), and an aching, flu-like syndrome.

+Crack cocaine users sometimes smoke "fry," which refers to cigarettes or marijuana sticks that have been dipped in embalming fluid and laced with PCP.
+Formaldehyde and methyl alcohol are the main ingredients found in fry, and their use has been linked to a range of physical health problems, including bronchitis, destruction of body tissues, brain and lung damage, impaired coordination, and inflammation or sores in the throat, nose, and esophagus.

 Psychological

+Intranasal cocaine and crack use are both associated with pharmacological violence.
+Crack-related violence is also systemic, relating to disputes between crack dealers and users.

 Stimulant drug abuse (particularly amphetamine and cocaine) can lead to delusional parasitosis (aka Ekbom's Syndrome: a mistaken belief they are infested with parasites).
 For example, excessive cocaine use can lead to formication, nicknamed "cocaine bugs" or "coke bugs", where the affected people believe they have, or feel, parasites crawling under their skin (similar delusions may also be associated with high fever or in connection with alcohol withdrawal, sometimes accompanied by visual hallucinations of insects—see delirium tremens).

 People experiencing these hallucinations might scratch themselves to the extent of serious skin damage and bleeding, especially when they are delirious.

 Paranoia and anxiety are among the most common psychological symptoms of crack cocaine use.
 Psychosis is more closely associated with smoking crack cocaine than intranasal and intravenous use.

 Pregnancy and nursing

 Crack baby is a term for a child born to a mother who used crack cocaine during her pregnancy.
 The threat that cocaine use during pregnancy poses to the fetus is now considered exaggerated.
 Studies show that prenatal cocaine exposure (independent of other effects such as, for example, alcohol, tobacco, or physical environment) has no appreciable effect on childhood growth and development.
 However, the official opinion of the National Institute on Drug Abuse of the United States warns about health risks while cautioning against stereotyping:

 There are also warnings about the threat of breastfeeding: The March of Dimes said "it is likely that cocaine will reach the baby through breast milk," and advises the following regarding cocaine use during pregnancy: